AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/getting-started.md

 ## How to Get Help

-Click [here](../getting-started/support.md) to learn about the customer support services available to [!UICONTROL MBI] subscribers.
+Click [here](../getting-started/support.md) to learn about the customer support services available to [!DNL MBI] subscribers.

 ## How to Use this Guide